AliceAponasko/StashCoach/README.md

 # To Do

+- Parse VC title from provided JSON file

+- Add UI tests
+    - currently we have just one screen and buttons don't have any actions

+- Add networking tests

+- Add proper server response parsing
+    - Right now the app is assuming that it is always a success.

+- Add shadow view behind cell's image (if active)
+    - We will need to create another view behind the existing image view (or encapsulate image view into a custom view) because of rounded corners.

 - Cache library
-    - maybe we could upgrade to some pod in the future for more functionality (like `pod 'Cache', '~> 4.0'`) or simply write to file.
+    - Maybe we could upgrade to some pod in the future for more functionality (like `pod 'Cache', '~> 4.0'`) or simply write to file.

 - Define the font
-    - font files should be included in the project, then we will build an extension to use those instead of the default one.
+    - Font files should be included in the project, then we will build an extension to use those instead of the default one.

 - Add linter
     - Ususally I use SwiftLint.